jnv/bitoff.org/posts/2023-01-15-pocket-api-auth/index.md

 main();
 ```

-The script will show an URL with the request token, and after 20 seconds it attempts to grab the access key – you need to authorize access to Pocket in the meantime.
+The script will show a URL with the request token, and after 20 seconds it attempts to grab the access key – meanwhile, you need to authorize access to Pocket.

 Only later I've found that Michael also built a [CLI tool for pocket-auth](https://github.com/mheap/pocket-auth-cli), which is much more convenient.
 Just run the tool with consumer key as argument, and it will handle the whole flow.